SWEDES: TheWayTheyWere

 Bertil Van Boer

-~ The Words of Swede Dr. Lindquist and co-authors
+~ The Words of Dr. Lindquist

 It was during the writing of the G. N. Malm book that Dr. Emory K. Lindquist (1908-1992) lost his central vision.
 Yet, his faith pushed him on to finish it and to move on to his last book, the masterpiece on renowned artist Birger Sandzén (1871-1954) that was published after his death in 1993.
 In Dr. Lindquist's acknowledgements he gives his profound thanks to his dear wife, Irma, and dear brother, Ermal, who made it possible for him to finish these two fine books.
 Thus, thanks to them, Lindsborg, Bethany College, Sweden and and Swedish America have been able to enjoy these literary treasures!